maxott/gec_demos_tutorial/part1/experiment1.md

   * then set the value of the 'resource1' property to *1-oedl-X*
   * and set the value of the 'resource2' property to *2-oedl-X*

-(You can optionally decide to give a name to your experiment, if not !LabWiki will assign a default unique name to it.
+(You can optionally decide to give a name to your experiment, if not LabWiki will assign a default unique name to it.
 The slice name is also optional for this tutorial)

 <img src="https://raw.github.com/mytestbed/gec18-tutorial/master/part1/labwiki_exp1_2.png">